dealing with grief and loss

 • anxiety

-The combination of any of these feelings might make it feel like you’re in a washing machine and things are out of control.
+The combination of any of these feelings can feel really tough.
 Other times you might only feel one of these emotions, or a numbness that doesn’t feel like anything at all.
 Sometimes these intense bursts of emotions can last for a long time, other times they can come and go quickly.
+Remember this is all a natural response to loss.

 Some people find it hard to care as much about the things they normally care about.
-It can feel like nothing matters compared to the loss they’ve experienced.
-Some people think that the world doesn’t make sense anymore, and they can’t figure out their place in it.
+It can feel like nothing matters compared to the loss.
+Some people might think that the world doesn’t make sense anymore and they can’t figure out their place in it.

-Our mind and body are closely connected, so it makes sense that grief can have a big impact on our bodies.
-You might experience:
+Our mind and body are connected, so it makes sense that grief can have a big impact on our bodies.
+It’s common to experience:

 • headaches